iOS 16: Everything we know so far for your iPhone

 Messages

-For iOS 16, 'undo send' has arrived for Messages to avoid the embarrassing message you were about to send.
+For iOS 16, 'undo send' has arrived for Messages to avoid the embarrassing message you were about to send, but this is iPhone to iPhone only.

 SharePlay is also coming to the app, so you can play a movie in Disney Plus, and share it with someone in Messages.